levi-hrb/obs-plugin-lowerthirdswitcher/README.md

 A hotkey can be set up to show the next lower third.
 This enables many opportunities to control the plugin, e.g. a midi device can be connected and with a plugin like [obs-midi-mg](https://github.com/nhielost/obs-midi-mg/) midi signals can trigger the hotkey, thus the midi device can trigger the next lower third to be shown.

 ## Installing
-Go to the [Releases page](https://github.com/levi-hrb/obs-plugin-lowerthirdswitcher/releases) and download and install the latest release for the proper operating system (currently only MacOS, for other systems download the source code and build the plugin).
+Go to the [Releases page](https://github.com/levi-hrb/obs-plugin-lowerthirdswitcher/releases) and download and install the latest release for the proper operating system.
 After installing the plugin, you will find it in OBS in the "Docks" menu.

 ## Building from Source